Rejecting a second-hand car

 Returning a second-hand car

-But after the first six months, the onus will be on you to prove that the fault was present from the day you purchased the car.
+But after the first six months, the onus will be on you to prove that the fault was present from the day you bought the car.

 If the attempt at a repair or replacement is unsuccessful, you're entitled to a refund.